-- Rounds: connections between different competitions and rounds under a same tour.
+- Rounds: connections between different competitions and rounds under a same event structure.
 Here you can create new rounds and move between rounds and competitions within the same tour.

-On the Details section you can now do some important additional settings related to your competition:
+On the Basics section you can now do some important additional settings related to your event:

 - Use groups: whether competition uses groups or not.
-This has be set to Yes, in order to enter scores per group.
+This has to be set to Yes, in order to enter scores per group.
+Using groups is only available on rounds and single-round events.
 Additional info available on Managing groups.

 - Use classes: whether competition has multiple classes or just one (no classes).

 - PDGA: Event tier selection, if you're running a PDGA sanctioned event.
 Practicalities for PDGA events vary between different countries, but in general PDGA events must use Premium Metrix and may involve an approval from a country association.

 - Is it weeklies: This selection will indicate to players if this is a recurring event on a weekly basis.
 Weekly events get a special tag and can be searched differently from other events.

 - Require players to sign scores: After the round, require players to sign scores.
 This will lock the results, so that only event officials can make changes after signing.
 More information about this feature here.